Chemotherapy: Activity During Treatment

 Should I exercise?

-Ask your healthcare provider about starting an exercise program.
-It may help you sleep better and sometimes even helps control your appetite.
-It is also good for your sense of well-being:
+Ask your healthcare provider about starting exercise.
+It may help you sleep better and sometimes even help balance your appetite.
+It is also good for your sense of well-being.
+Make sure to:

 Exercise when you feel most energetic.